 Barcelona Picasso Tour

-Is this tour walking-intensive and/or wheelchair accessible?
 The tour is fairly walking-intensive and the general route may include narrow sidewalks and cobblestoned streets.
 Museu Picasso is fully accessible to wheelchairs.
 Please contact us to discuss in more detail your mobility concerns so that we can best advise.

 This walk is not a part of our official family program.
 That said, we may be able to arrange a visit with a kid-friendly expert.
 Please contact us.

 Guille is a cultural guide and lecturer.
 He was born in Menorca and educated in Mallorca and Barcelona.
 He holds a bachelor´s degree in Tourism Management, another bachelor´s degree in Humanities, and a Master's degree in Cultural Communication.
 He's a licensed tour guide of Catalonia & Barcelona, where he's been working since 1997.
 He gives regular talks, presentations, and virtual tours about Barcelona, Catalonia, Art, and History.
 He previously worked as a travel agent and tour leader overseas.
 He's fluent in English, French, Italian, and bilingual Catalan and Spanish.
 His personal interests are digital gadgets and swing dance.

 Cayetano has been working in the tourist and hospitality industry in Barcelona, United States and South East Asia for nearly 24 years now and as a freelance tour guide for the last 9.
 He holds a bachelor´s degree in Art History, another bachelor´s degree in Leisure and Hospitality Management and an MBA.
 He was born in Barcelona and has lived most of his life here.
 Cayetano loves his job, his hometown Barcelona and his country Catalonia.
 He is eager to share his knowledge about Barcelona, culture, history, art and the Mediterranean way of life with visitors coming from all around the world.